blurrycontour/zuul-gerrit/doc/source/user/jobs.rst

          `src/git.example.com/org/project`.

    .. var:: projects
-      :type: list
+      :type: dict

       A list of all projects prepared by Zuul for the item.
 It includes, at least, the item's own project.
 It also includes the projects of any items this item depends on, as well as the projects that appear in :attr:`job.required-projects`.

-      This is a list of dictionaries, with each element consisting of:
+      This is a dictionary of dictionaries.
+Each value has a key of the `canonical_name`, then each entry consists of:

       .. var:: name